antarctica/lantern/docs/usage.md

 1. copy record configurations as JSON files to the `import/` directory (see [Creating Records](#creating-records))
 1. run the `records-workflow` [Development Task](/docs/dev.md#development-tasks)

-Repeat this process (using the [`select-records`](#updating-records) task to update the now existing records) as needed until the record author is happy for them to be live.
+1. repeat this process (using the [`select-records`](#updating-records) task to get the now existing records) until the record author is happy for them to be live

 To publish records to the production catalogue: